an-dr/microlog/doc/features.md

 - Static configuration options: `ULOG_BUILD_EXTRA_OUTPUTS`
 - Values (int): `0...INT32_MAX`
 - Default: `0`.

-Extra outputs allow you to direct log messages to multiple destinations simultaneously (files, custom callbacks, etc.).
-Once configured, you can use [output-specific logging macros](#outputs) to send messages to particular outputs, or continue using basic logging macros which send to all outputs.

 The feature is controlled by the following define: